Engaging Volunteers: A Glimpse of a Reading Partner

 By AIM For Excellence, AVID Program Staff

 Service is contagious.
-That is what Benjamin, an AVID AmeriCorps member, has learned this year.
-He is serving at Patapsco High School in Baltimore County.
+That is what Benjamin, an AVID AmeriCorps member, learned in his AmeriCorps year at Patapsco High School in Baltimore County.
 And when he first walked into the AVID classroom, he couldn’t be sure if the students even wanted to be there.
 After all, the AVID program targets average students.
 They’re the kids that everyone tends to overlook.
 They’re not the “smart” kids at the top of the class.
 But they’re also not failing.
 For all Benjamin knew, the students he was going to tutor had every intention of coasting by.

 Benjamin explained AmeriCorps to the students and why he wanted to serve.
 He explained why he thought it was so important to study hard and take advanced courses and go to college.
 And more importantly, he showed up every day and sat down with groups of his students and taught them how to study effectively and answer their own questions.